WebEferen/flutter_wallet_card/scripts/README.md

 # Flutter Wallet Card Scripts

-This directory contains utility scripts for development, documentation, and publishing workflows for the Flutter Wallet Card project.
+This directory contains utility scripts for development and publishing workflows for the Flutter Wallet Card project.

 ## 📁 Scripts Overview

-### 🚀 `deploy-docs.sh`
-Documentation deployment and development script.

-**Purpose:** Automates documentation generation, building, and local development server setup.

-**Features:**
-- API documentation generation with `dart doc`
-- Jekyll site building and serving
-- Documentation validation and link checking
-- Local development server with live reload
-- Automated cleanup and setup

 ### 📦 `publish-package.sh`
 Package publishing and release management script.